SheaButta/PyBer_Analysis/README.md

 ### Purpose
 A company named "V. Isualize" has asked for my assistance in analyzing some data related to specific city types and their related cities.
-V. Isualize has provided identified the spefic data point they would like analyzed.
+V. Isualize has provided the specific data points to be analyzed.
 These metrics are identified below.
 The standard data analysis principles were used which includes; (1) Determine the number of rows and columns; (2) Data types used; and (3) Is the data readable?

 V. Isualize required Metrics: